 - Children must ride in an appropriate rear-facing child safety seat until one year of age and at least 20 pounds.

 - Children must ride in a child safety seat or a booster seat through the age of 5 years.

 - Children ages 6 through 17 must ride in a booster seat and/or seat belt.

 In order to measure compliance with the law and to direct educational efforts, observational child passenger restraint surveys are conducted annually by the University of Iowa Injury Prevention Research Center.
-See our latest annual report.
 See our infographic “Are Iowan children buckled up?”

 The National Institute for Occupational Safety and Health’s (NIOSH) Iowa Fatality Assessment & Control Evaluation (FACE) Program collects basic information on all occupational fatalities in the state of Iowa.
 Additionally, the program collects in-depth information on select fatal injuries, and occasionally conducts detailed on-site investigations.
 Beginning in 1989, the program alerts employers, employees, and those who are self-employed, such as farmers, and makes recommendations and program suggestions to help prevent similar fatalities.
 The FACE website provides users with access to Iowa fatality investigation reports with both basic and in-depth information.

 The National Crime Victimization Survey (NCVS) is administered by the Bureau of Justice Statistics on an annual basis.
 Each year, data are obtained from a nationally representative sample of about 90,000 households, comprising nearly 160,000 persons, on the frequency, characteristics, and consequences of criminal victimization in the United States.
 Types of victimization collected include rape/sexual assault, robbery, aggravated and simple assault, theft, household burglary, and motor vehicle theft.
 This is a public data source available at http://www.bjs.gov/index.cfm?ty=dcdetail&iid=245.